Kugumi/ft_ls/README.md

 # ft_ls

-To Recode ls and some of its options allow to find out **how to interact with the file system using C.**
+To recode ls and some of its options allow to find out **how to interact with the file system using C.**

 ### Installation